-50. Parks and Recreation budgets should be calculated with due regard to costs avoided, both now and in the future, by other departments and by other levels of government.

-51. Parks and Recreation's annual budget should relate directly to the size of the assets maintained, and the numbers of Torontonians served.
-A measure of our success should be that both numbers grow in lockstep with the city's population growth.

-52. The City of Toronto should encourage other levels of government to invest in parks and recreation.
+- 50. Parks and Recreation budgets should be calculated with due regard to costs avoided, both now and in the future, by other departments and by other levels of government. - 51.
+Parks and Recreation's annual budget should relate directly to the size of the assets maintained, and the numbers of Torontonians served.
+A measure of our success should be that both numbers grow in lockstep with the city's population growth. - 52.
+The City of Toronto should encourage other levels of government to invest in parks and recreation. - 53.
+The City of Toronto will work with the Toronto District School Board and the Toronto District Catholic School Board to achieve the objectives of Our Common Grounds, especially those objectives for children and youth.

-Financing Our Common Grounds